 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Easy DIY project we all could at least try and get some sort of blacksmithing skills before SHTF.
+An easy DIY project we all could at least try and get some sort of blacksmithing skills before SHTF.

-Not only is this skill a valuable trade today, in a SHTF situation, you could use these skills to barter with and make some pretty strong defensive weapons.
+Not only is this skill a valuable trade today, in a SHTF situation, but you could also use these skills to barter with and make some pretty strong defensive weapons.
 Heck, you could even make small skinning knives to swords to barter with too.